Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/11_tas_slow_requests.md

 ```

-   Once inside of the diego cell, let's run env to get a list of our current environment variables.
+   Once inside of the VM, run env with grep to check if cfdot is setup.

-   Let's run env with grep to check if cfdot is setup.
+   CFDOT (Cloud Foundry Diego Operator Toolkit) communicates directly with the Bulletin Board System (BBS) API to provide information about the Diego cells in your deployment.
+The cfdot CLI outputs a stream of JSON values that you can process with jq, bash, and other line-based UNIX tools.

 ```execute
 env |grep cfdot